ANILKUMAR2-07/Bharat-intern-/README.md

  - Data preprocessing and cleaning.
  - Exploratory Data analysis to gain useful insights and keywords used by spammer
  - Making effective decision making model which having best accuracy prediction rate.
+#  Cat and Dog Image Classifier 🐱🐶

+Objective: Develop an image classification model to distinguish between images of cats and dogs using data science techniques in Python.

+Key Steps:

+- Data Collection:     Utilized Kaggle dataset containing images of cats and dogs.
+- TensorFlow Implementation:   Implemented TensorFlow for building and training the image classification model.
+- Generators from Keras: Employed Keras generators to efficiently load and preprocess images during training, crucial for handling large datasets.
+- CNN Model Design:    Developed a Convolutional Neural Network (CNN), a specialized architecture for effective image classification tasks.